Chern-Simons gravitational term coupled to a spectator field: Computation of the cubic Lagrangian

 For simplicity of notation from now on we will refer to $N$ to indicate its perturbed part only.

 The Christoffel symbols $\Gamma^\mu_{\alpha\beta}$ read

 and their background value is 0 when computed with the metric \eqref{eq:transf_metric} since the conformal transformation performed erased the scale factor from the background metric.
-From Eq.~\eqref{eq:sigma_CS_coup} we read that the cubic action comes from the computation of the 4-current $K^\mu$ at second order in the perturbations.
+From Eq.~\eqref{eq:sigma_CS_coup} we read that the cubic action piece which does not contain dependence over $\dot\sigma_0$ comes from the computation of the 4-current $K^\mu$ at second order in the perturbations multiplying the perturbed coupling $f(\delta\sigma)$.
 From the definition \eqref{eq:def_K}, which we formally rewrite

 it follows that only the term $\propto \Gamma^{(1)} \partial \Gamma^{(1)}$ contributes, where the suffixes refer to the order of each term in perturbation theory.
-Therefore we need to compute the Christoffel symbols only up to first order in the perturbations
+Therefore, we need to compute the Christoffel symbols only up to first order in the perturbations

 We employ the co-moving gauge \eqref{eq:comoving_gauge} and expand in perturbations the metric components in Eqs. \eqref{eq:transf_metric} and \eqref{eq:Inverse_transf_metric} up to the desired order: